 “Take it back!” the beast roars as he picks up the pace, punishing my pussy more and more.

 “No!
 Ah!
 NO!”
 I pant.
 Any second now…

 “I said take it back!” he hisses looking in my eyes.

 “I said NO!”
-I said glaring back at him, my legs beginning to shake.
+I enforce,glaring back at him, my legs beginning to shake.
 I wrap them around him as much as I can for leverage, but he has a death grip on my thighs.

 “I am not disagreeable!” he groans as he sinks his teeth into my neck.

-HOLY COW!
-If I wasn’t squirting on his dick, it sure felt like it!
+Holy cow!
+If I’m not squirting on his dick, it sure feels like it!
 I sink my teeth hard into his shoulder and scream.

 “GGAAHH!
 Come!
 Shit, Ana!
 Come!” he grunts, his voice tortured and his body stiffening.
 I was coming before he said it.
 He was brick hard and filling every crevice.
 There was no way I wasn’t coming, but he’s so hard that he can’t feel it.